Peril

 - Mold

-- HO-4 Policy: This type of policy is referred to as renter’s insurance and covers only personal property damaged or lost as the result of the 17 listed perils.
+- HO-4: This is referred to as renter's insurance and only looks after personal property damaged or lost as the result of the 17 listed perils.

-- HO-6 Policy: This type of policy provides coverage for condominiums and covers personal property plus interior walls damaged or lost as the result of the 17 listed perils.
+- HO-6: This provides coverage for condominiums and includes personal property plus interior walls damaged or lost as the result of the 17 listed perils.

-- HO-8 Policy: This type of policy provides coverage for older homes that might not be meet the standards of current codes.
-This type of policy covers your home and personal property that is damaged or lost as the result of the 11 perils listed included in the HO-1 policy.
-A key difference in an HO-8 Policy is this policy will not cover the cost to rebuild the home because the total rebuilding costs are likely to exceed the market value of the home.
+- HO-8: This type of policy concerns older homes that might not be meet the standards of current codes.
+This type of plan looks after your home and personal property that is damaged or lost as the result of the 11 aforementioned hazards listed included in the HO-1 policy.
+A key difference in an HO-8 plan is it will not take care of the cost to rebuild the home because the total rebuilding costs are likely to exceed the market value of the home.